 Each associate has a directed reading and study programme for the year, as well as the opportunity to undertake a study project addressing an issue of their choice under supervision.
 The weekly training day at the South Central Ministry Training Scheme (www.southcentralmtc.org) seeks to sharpen exegetical skills and grasp of biblical doctrine; also to discuss issues connected with ministry and work together on expository talk preparation.
 In addition to the training day, we have an Associates workshop once a week in which we look at areas of doctrine or ministry not covered by the South Central Training Scheme.
 Some preparation for the training day and the weekly workshop will be required during the week.
 There is also an expectation of attending at least one conference during the year.

 Each associate meets weekly with a mentor to read the Bible, pray and discuss different aspects of the Christian life.
 Feedback and help will be given in areas of godliness which need addressing.
 In addition, a servant approach to ministry is fostered through various practical areas of service (anything from helping with chairs or the crèche rota to photocopying and washing up) – Sundays in particular are busy days!
-Associates have good access to Orlando / Jonny and their households to see a ministry lifestyle close-up.
+Associates have good access to the Senior Pastor (Orlando) and Associate Pastor (Jonny), as well as their households, to see a ministry lifestyle close-up.

 3. Ministry skills